Fielding Center for Presidential Leadership Study

 The Fielding Undergraduate Fellowship is the cornerstone of the Center, designed to help students approach issues with an academic perspective and connect them with senior members of the executive branch.
 Only Gettysburg students in their fourth years are eligible for the program, and a new class of Fellows will be chosen at the conclusion of each spring semester.

-Recent opportunities experienced by the 2016-2017 Fielding Fellows include:
+Opportunities experienced by the 2017-2018 Fielding Fellows include:

 The National Scholars Conference is an annual meeting of the nation’s leading academics in presidential leadership that provides a platform for dialogue and collaboration.
 The inclusion of these scholars in the Fielding Center offers an opportunity for a network of nationally recognized scholars to serve as mentors for Gettysburg College students studying the American presidency and public policy.

 The Fred F. Fielding Center for Presidential Leadership Study at Gettysburg College was established in 2015 under the leadership and guidance of one of the College’s most distinguished alumni, Fred F. Fielding.
 Mr. Fielding, currently a partner with Morgan Lewis & Bockius in Washington, DC, offers a unique perspective on White House leadership, gained from his service as White House Counsel to Presidents Ronald Reagan and George W. Bush.

 The Fielding Center will engage not only a wide variety of outside experts but staff directly involved with the Eisenhower Institute, including Gettysburg College faculty and experts such as:

 - Richard Norton Smith, Presidential Historian & Executive Director of 7 Presidential Centers & Libraries

 - Executive Branch public servants (current and past)

 Benefits for Gettysburg College Students